 Concrete pools don’t heat up as quickly or retain heat like fibreglass variants.
 Since the liner and shell are made to ensure that heat absorption is lower, you’ll find that the water heats up quickly and stays warmer for a longer time as well.

-As concrete absorbs heat, you need a pool heater to not just keep the water warm but to maintain the temperature of the concrete.
+As concrete absorbs heat, you need a pool heater not just to keep the water warm but to maintain the temperature of the concrete.
 Naturally, this process is more expensive and time-consuming.